 End of season irrigation decisions

-Weather conditions in early September usually alleviate the need for late season irrigation.
+Weather conditions in early September usually alleviate the need for late-season irrigation.
 The typical crop water use drops just as the average rainfall increases, negating the need for late season irrigation.

-One simple irrigation scheduling method used to aid in making late season application decisions is to monitor soil moisture.
-An in-field soil auger probe sample taken from 12 inches below the soil surface on a sandy loam soil should have enough soil moisture present that you can form a loose ball in your hand.
+If you have not invested in a soil moisture monitoring system yet, there are ways to make crude estimates.
+For example, an in-field soil auger probe sample taken from 12 inches below the soil surface on a sandy loam soil should have enough soil moisture present that you can form a loose ball in your hand.
 Soils that form a tight ball show an even higher soil moisture level, which should be able to carry a crop for a few extra days.

 Cover crop establishment may require an additional 0.5-inch application right after seeding if rainfall is not predicted.
 By late summer, a corn or soybean crop has developed an extensive root system down to 3 feet or more to draw water from.
 Newly-seeded cover crops are dependent on the moisture in the top inches of the soil and are dependent on rainfall or irrigation to germinate.
 With average energy costs for irrigation water under $4 per acre-inch of water applied, a $2 investment in a 0.5-inch irrigation application is a low-cost jumpstart for the cover crop.